fantasycalendar/FoundryVTT-ItemPiles/README.md

 If you wish to request a new system, please create a new [system request here](https://github.com/fantasycalendar/FoundryVTT-ItemPiles/issues/new?assignees=Haxxer&labels=enhancement&template=system-request.md&title=%5BSYSTEM%5D+-+Write+the+system%27s+name+here).

-Fill in _all_ of the information, and ask in the system's discord channel if you don't know what they are.
+Fill in _all_ of the information, and ask in the system's discord channel if you don't know what something means.

 Incomplete requests will be rejected.